 The patient is investigated for systemic conditions such as Diabetes, High Blood Pressure, Coronary Artery Diseases, Bronchitis and asthma, Prostatic problems and any infective focus in the body.
 All uncontrolled aspects of these conditions are treated prior to surgery.

 Both eyes are thoroughly examined.
-Conjunctuval cultures for the presence of pathogenic bacteria are taken.
+Conjunctival cultures for the presence of pathogenic bacteria are taken.
+The Cornea and lens is evaluated for aberrations and Dysfunctional Lens Index (DLI) by iTRACE machine.
 The corneal endothelium (by specular microscopy), pupillary dilatation, lens hardness and density and the 'red reflex' are examined.
-The fundus is assessed for macular degeneration (slit lamp biomicroscopy), peripheral retinal disorders (Indirect ophthalmoscopy, where possible) and the visual result prognosticated (Retinal interferometry).
+The fundus is assessed for macular degeneration by slit lamp biomicroscopy and by Macular OCT, peripheral retinal disorders (Indirect ophthalmoscopy, where possible) and the visual result prognosticated (Retinal interferometry).
 Corneal curvature measurements (Autokeratometry) and Axial biometry (Ultrasonography A-Scan) are done and the IOL power calculated (using IOL Master Technology) and given by various formula.

 Phacoemulsification is a process in which high-frequency sound vibrations (ultrasound) are used to soften and liquefy the lens so it can be aspirated through a needle like probe.
 Phaco Cataract removal has become very popular, precise and short in time and most liked by the patient and the doctor.

 The advantages of phacoemulsification include the following:

 - Clear vision the very next morning.

 - Greater sharpness of vision.